Submodule codes as spherical codes in buildings: Grassmannians and Sperner codes

 \subsection{Grassmannians and Sperner bounds}

 The content of this section could be presented in terms of the Sperner property, though we choose not to do so for the sake of brevity.
 For the purposes of this section, $\Lcal(V_r)$ is considered as the poset of all $R$-submodules of $V_r$, ordered by inclusion.
+Recall that, if $U$ is a free $R$-submodule of $V_r$, then its \emph{rank} equals the minimum cardinality of a generating set.

 \begin{definition} Let $n$ be an integer with $1\leq n \leq d-1$.
 The \emph{Grassmannian} $\Gr(n,V_r)$ is the collection of all free $R$-submodules of $V_r$ of rank $n$. \end{definition}

 It is clear from its definition that, for each $n$, the Grassmannian $\Gr(n,V_r)$ is an antichain in $\Lcal(V_r)$ and is contained in $\partial\mathcal{L}(V_r)$.
 Moreover, when $r=1$, the Grassmannian $\Gr(n,V)$ consists of the $n$-dimensional subspaces of $V$.
 For more on Grassmannians, we refer to \cite[Chapter~5]{MS21} and references therein.
 Generalizing the proof of \cite[Proposition~1.3.18]{Sta97} to $V_r$ , we have that